Many tenants have probably thought: “Rent is so expensive—if I bring in someone else to live with me and share the cost, wouldn’t that save me money?”

 Mandatory Provisions to be Included in and Prohibitory Provisions of the Standard Form Rental Housing Contract:

-“The tenant shall not sublease, lend, or otherwise allow others to use all or part of the leased dwelling, or transfer the leasehold to others, without the landlord’s consent.”
+“The lessee shall obtain the consent of the lessor before subleasing, lending, or otherwise allowing another person to use all or part of the leased residential property, or transferring the leasehold right to another person.”

 ⚖️ Legal Source: Ministry of the Interior – Residential Lease Standard Contract Regulations